bobanetwork/boba_legacy/packages/boba/turing/README.md

+---
+description: Learn how to use Turing hybrid compute
+---

 # Turing Hybrid Compute

 Turing is a system for interacting with the outside world from within solidity smart contracts.
 All data returned from external APIs, such as random numbers and real-time financial data, are deposited into a public data-storage contract on Ethereum Mainnet.
 This extra data allows replicas, verifiers, and fraud-detectors to reproduce and validate the Boba L2 blockchain, block by block.